BU-Spark/CS506-Spring2020-Projects/PlaceMeLiving_Damian/Deliverable2+3/part2/ReadMe.txt

    * number of times it appears in all reviews

 How to run:
+* install anaconda
+* install python 3.7.6
+* install pandas 1.0.2
-* Open jupyter notebook and open file vocab_grequency
+* Open jupyter notebook in anaconda
+* Open file vocab_frequency.ipynb
-* Change dataset name to each dataset you want to run
+* Change file name to each dataset you want to run
+* Run each Cell in order
+* It will output a csv file contains words and counts

+vocab_frequency file allows you to convert reviews into words list and count numbers of times each words appears.